Visiting Göbekli Tepe, Turkey: What I Wish I Knew Before I Went

 Photography Etiquette

 Feel free to capture the beauty of Göbeklitepe, but be mindful of others around you.
-Some areas may have restrictions, especially if they are considered sacred or significant.
+Some areas may have access restrictions to protect ongoing excavations.

 Pack Snacks

-While the site may have limited food options, bringing light snacks can be a great way to keep your energy up while exploring, especially if you plan to spend several hours there.
+While the site may have limited food options, bringing light snacks can help you stay energized while exploring, especially if you plan to spend several hours there.

-The nearest airport to Göbeklitepe is Şanlıurfa Airport (SFQ), which is roughly 40 kilometers away from the archaeological site.
+The nearest airport is Şanlıurfa GAP Airport (GNY), approximately 40 kilometers from the archaeological site.
 Regular Turkish Airlines domestic flights connect Şanlıurfa to major cities like Istanbul and Ankara, making it relatively easy to fly in.

 Transportation From Şanlıurfa To Göbeklitepe